• Skip to primary navigation

 Layers of bread in a bread pan.

 I've tried a couple of different ways to layer this bread.
-I come up with two different methods.
+I came up with two different methods.
 My first method is to place the layers all in one even row.
 This creates a nice uniform looking bread.

 What type of apples are best to use?

 You want to use a firm apple that won't fall apart when baking.
 I've used Fuji and Braeburn.
 Other good apples to use include Granny Smith and Gala.
-Usually if it's a crisp apple, it's great for baking.
+Usually, if it's a crisp apple, it's great for baking.

 Do I grate or chop the apples?